 Gene Context Sentence

 Table 2.
-Analysis of context sentence of AR gene in 5 abstracts.
+Analysis of context sentence of FH gene in 5 abstracts.

 |PMID||Gene Context Sentence|

 |32389859||Individuals with Familial Hypercholesterolaemia (FH) are at very high risk of cardiovascular disease, which is associated with poor outcomes from coronavirus infections. […] COVID-19 puts strain on healthcare systems and may impair access to routine FH services. […] On behalf of the International Lipid Expert Panel (ILEP) and the European FH Patient Network (FH Europe), we present brief recommendations on the management of adult patients with FH during the COVID-19 pandemic. […] We discuss the implications of COVID-19 infections for FH patients, the importance of continuing lipid-lowering therapy where possible, issues relating to safety monitoring and service delivery.|